-Jesus does not provide an organized ethical system, but his ethical teachings are scattered throughout the Gospels and sometimes seem to be contradictory, until you look at them more closely.
+Jesus does not provide an organized ethical system, but his ethical teachings are scattered throughout the Gospels.
+Sometimes they seem to be contradictory, until you look at them more closely.
 He emphasized the need for a new heart and the importance of loving God and our "neighbor."
 Jesus upheld the validity of the Law but was opposed to the oral traditions.

 The Teachings of Jesus

 THE MESSAGE OF JESUS' TEACHING: ETHICAL TEACHING

 A. Problems in Attempts to Arrive at an Ethical System